Ken Terajima: Revision of the Military General Ordinance

 This third term was not unique to Inoue, but was a concept that basically existed within the navy.
-In June, negotiations moved to Terajima and Shimada, but Terajima objected with a strong attitude, agreeing only on two or three of the revised terms, and rejected the rest.
+In June, negotiations moved to Terajima and Shimada, but Terajima objected with a strong attitude, agreeing only on two or three of the revised terms, and rejecting the rest.
 According to Terajima, he said to Prince Fushimi: "The system must have a system of responsibility without mistakes" which displeased Prince Fushimi.
 The situation reached a stalemate, and even after the negotiations shifted between Vice Minister Fujita and Deputy Chief Takahashi, and Navy Minister Ōsumi and Deputy Chief Takahahi, no resolution was reached.
 Thus, the navy's traditional superiority over the navy's naval general was broken.
 Prime Minister Minoru Saito, former Minister of the Navy, and Chief Chamberlain Kantarō Suzuki, former Chief of the Naval General Staff, expressed dissatisfaction with this agreement.
 Hirohito, who received the proposal from Ōsumi, was concerned about the excessive intervention of the military general staff in matters under the jurisdiction of the Ministry of Navy, and asked Ōsumi to submit a document to see if it could be avoided.

 After this agreement Terashima told Kumao Harada about behind-the-scenes circumstances such as the movements of Kanji Katō, Kentarō Kaneko, Ōsumi, and Prince Fushimi and that he tried to stop the revision.
 However, Terajima also tried to persuade Inoue, who continued to resist until the end.
 Terajima's words were, "Due to certain circumstances, we have had to carry out revisions based on this final draft of the military general office.
 The chief of the bureau himself will be criticized for revising the system based on such a stupid naval general draft, so it's a shame.
 Would you agree with this proposal?"
 Inoue didn't compromise on the words of his direct superior, Terajima.